natalieh235/flying_adversarial_patch/README.md

 You are only required to enable the Frontnet network output to be used to generate new setpoints as soon as both drones are at their initial positions.

-For the victim that means that it is turned by -90° and hovering, for the attacker that means that it is positioned in proximity to the victim and in the field of view of the AI deck camera.
+For the victim that means that it is turned by yaw = -90° and hovering, for the attacker that means that it is positioned in proximity to the victim and in the field of view of the AI deck camera.
 You can then press the X button on the Xbox controller to enable Frontnet on the victim drone.